 The Best & Worst States for Physical Therapists: Salary

 Keep in mind that all BLS data reflect the employment and wage numbers for PTs as of May 2021.
-We'll update these tables when the BLS releases its 2022 data in May.
+We will revise the data below as soon as it gets updated from our sources.

 The 5 Highest-Paying States for Physical Therapists